jeremysklarsky/metacritic/README.md

 # Metacritic

-This is a ruby gem wrapper for Mashape's API critic.
+This is a ruby gem wrapper for Mashape's Metacritic API.
 As of this version (0.1.0), the gem supports:

 1. Getting Metacritic details for a movie or a game
 2. Getting a list of critic reviews for a movie or game